liamwalsh1980/Milestone-Project-4/README.md

 ## Products and Services

 With 50 products and 3 service added I wanted to make sure each one was allocated into a relevant category name.
 I also wanted to make sure that the products had the same format fields for consistency, giving users the same type of useful information for all products.
 JSON files inside the fixtures folders hold all data for products and services.
+Al product details, images and URLs were sourced manually using the Halfords website - see [Credits](#credits) for more information.

 ### Products